KarolKaczorowski78/KarolKaczorowski78/README.md

 ## Hi there!👋 I'm Karol

 ### ⚡ Who am I?
 #### I'm a young and ambicious man from Cracow.
-My journey with programming began somewhere in the middle of November 2019.
-Back then I didn't really know what to do for living, I decided to start learning programming, even though I wasn't enthusiastic at the time I kept doing it, after certain time I relized that computer science is one of the most awesome and interesting fields of science.
+My journey with programming began in high school.
+Back then I didn't really know what to do for living, I decided to start learning programming.
+Even though I wasn't enthusiastic about it I kept doing it.
+After some time I realized that computer science is one of the most awesome and interesting fields of science.
 My curiosity was growing in line with knowledge, every piece of information was like a key which opened another locker containing opportunity.
-Beside programming I love spending my time training, I'm incredibly passioned about martial arts, I train 6 times a week and it brings a perfect harmony to my life.
+Beside programming I love spending my time training, I'm incredibly passioned about martial arts, I train 6 times a week and it brings a perfect harmony to my life and keeps me motivated on the daily basis.

 ### 🌱 I’m currently learning
   #### -C#